bytecodealliance/wasmtime/docs/contributing-architecture.md

 For tables of `externref` the story is more complicated.
-The `VMExternRef` is a version of `Arc<dyn Any>` but specialized in Wasmtime so JIT code knows where the offset of the reference count field to directly manipulate it.
+The `VMExternRef` is a version of `Arc<dyn Any>` but specialized in Wasmtime so JIT code knows where the offset of the reference count field to directly manipulate it is.
 Furthermore tables of `externref` values need to manage the reference count field themselves, since the pointer stored in the table is required to have a strong reference count allocated to it.

 ## GC and `externref`